Hear now the words of the witches,

 For two are the mystical pillars,

-That stand at the gate of the shrine,
+That stand at the gate of

 And two are the powers of nature,